davecranwell/davecranwell.github.io/_posts/2017-07-04-rules-of-interruption.md

 **Don't**

 1. Include forced pleasantries.
 Your colleague may already be annoyed, don't waste their time with etiquette.
-2. Go into _any_ technical detail.
-If your colleague has the knowledge, their mind will unavoidably start solving the problem, try as they might to resume their work.
-Their productivity has bottomed out.
+2. Provide _any_ technical detail.
+It's a form of "earworm", like saying "Don't think of a cat".
+The slightest whiff of detail will distract them however hard they try to focus.

 ## 2. You are always interruptible